hyle-team/block_explorer/README.md

 1. `"api"` The address of your zano node.
 2. `"frontEnd_api"` The address of the angular uses for CORS. seems to not like 127.0.0.1
 3. `"server_port"` Port of backend API used by angular to obtain data.
-4. `"auditable_wallet"` FDQN of your auditable wallet running as a service.
+4. `"auditable_wallet"` FQDN of your auditable wallet running as a service.
 5. `"database"` credentials and location of a postgresql database
 6. `enableVisibilityInfo` stop/start websocket emitting dev fund wallet information